Director of International Sales, Featured Products and IMAX Dome Film Programming

-With a commercial focus on the content that we screen, our ever-evolving programming has been incredibly successful, with yearly admissions averaging 240,000 and box office revenue regularly exceeding AUD $5.5M (USD $4.0M).
+With a commercial focus on the content that we screen, our ever-evolving programming has been incredibly successful, with yearly admissions averaging 240,000 and (pre-COVID) box office revenue regularly exceeding AUD $5.5M (USD $4.0M).
 We are proud to offer a diverse and exciting range of content that tops over 70 unique titles per year, helping us keep front-of-mind and relevant in the competitive market in which we operate.

 I am commercially driven but also have a strong understanding of institutional and mission imperatives.
 With external funding sources likely to be under increased pressure in the future, I believe the need for a commercial focus on everything we do is increasingly paramount.

 I am driven to try new approaches within our industry, continuously pushing the boundaries of what we can do, and how we can do it.
 I am passionate about using alternative content programming to complement traditional programming streams.
 I believe this is an important tool to leverage our point of difference in the ‘out of home’ entertainment marketplace and will help us stay relevant to existing audiences, whilst creating opportunities to forge into new markets.

 I have a strong passion for visitor experience, with a belief that every visitor touch point is critical.
 We have seen high interest and demand for creatively packaged broader consumer experiences and I believe this is another area of opportunity for our industry in the future.